David Allan Coe: Commercial success (1983–1989)

 In his AllMusic review of the album, writer Thom Jurek writes:

 "Missin' the Kid" is a self-penned waltz that is sad and haunted, full of regret and remorse over the loss of his daughter when his second marriage broke up, something he never got over.
 It's also one of the most sensitive things he's ever written, as it is full of empathy for a daughter he hasn't seen in over ten years.

-"She Used to Love Me a Lot", was released in December 1984 and peaked at number 11 on both the US Billboard Hot Country Singles chart and the Canadian RPM Country Tracks chart.
+"She Used to Love Me a Lot" was released in December 1984 and peaked at number 11 on both the US Billboard Hot Country Singles chart and the Canadian RPM Country Tracks chart.
 (A version of the song by Johnny Cash was recorded in the early 1980s, but remained unreleased until 2014.)
-The song tells of a chance meeting between two ex-lovers at 'the Silver Spoon Café', but when the man tries to rekindle the romance, she dismisses him in the same cavalier way he did her years earlier.
-It was written by Dennis Morgan, Charles Quillen, and Kye Fleming, as Coe - who continued to write songs of high quality - nonetheless relied on outside writers to get him in the charts.
-The 1986 album Son of the South would include contributions from fellow outlaw legends Nelson, Jennings, and Jessi Colter.
+The song tells of a chance meeting between two ex-lovers at the Silver Spoon Café, but when the man tries to rekindle the romance, she dismisses him in the same cavalier way he did her years earlier.
+It was written by Dennis Morgan, Charles Quillen, and Kye Fleming, as Coe - who continued to write songs of high quality - nonetheless relied on outside writers to get him on the charts.
+The 1986 album Son of the South included contributions from fellow outlaw legends Nelson, Jennings, and Jessi Colter.
 His final recording for Columbia, the concept album A Matter of Life…and Death, was released in 1987.